Norby99/voice-assistant/README.md

 }
 ```

 In this module there is name "conditioner", that can be enabled or not.
-The features are composed by a name (i.e. coldAir) that contains a list of two list: one for the activation strings and one for the outupt strings (which are composed by the module name and the output).
-Finilly there is a library argument that can be "Null" or a python path that indicates a library.
+The features are composed by a name (i.e. coldAir) that contains a list of lists: one for the activation strings and one for the output strings (which are composed by the module name and the output).
+Finally there is a library argument that can be "null" or a python path that indicates a library.

 > NOTE: The module must be in a directory and the class name must have the same name of the directory.
 > There must be a method in the class called execute(someString)